 Although Dr. Justina Ford never had children of her own, to Denver — and especially the Five Points neighborhood — she is an important maternal figure.
-In her role as Denver’s first black female physician, Ford delivered around 7,000 babies, many of whom still live in The Mile High City today.
+In her role as Denver’s first African-American female physician, Ford delivered around 7,000 babies, many of whom still live in The Mile High City today.

 Born in Illinois in 1871, Ford showed an interest in medicine from the start.
 She often tagged along with her mother, a nurse, and would sometimes dissect the chickens bound for her family’s dinner table.
 Ford graduated from Chicago’s Hering Medical College in 1899, then briefly served as a physician and hospital administrator in Alabama.